Crevasse: Description

-A crevasse may be covered, but not necessarily filled, by a snow bridge made of the previous years' accumulation and snow drifts.
-The result is that crevasses are rendered invisible, and thus potentially lethal to anyone attempting to navigate their way across a glacier.
-Occasionally a snow bridge over an old crevasse may begin to sag, providing some landscape relief, but this cannot be relied upon.
-Groups planning to travel on a glacier with hidden crevasses must be trained to move as a rope team and have proper equipment.

 The presence of water in a crevasse can significantly increase its penetration.
 Water-filled crevasses may reach the bottom of glaciers or ice sheets and provide a direct hydrologic connection between the surface, where significant summer melting occurs, and the bed of the glacier, where additional water may moisten and lubricate the bed and accelerate ice flow.
+Direct drains of water from the top of a glacier, known as moulins, can also contribute the lubrication and acceleration of ice flow.